donejs/donejs/docs/guides/place-my-order.md

 ### Creating a restaurants connection

-At the beginning of this guide we set up a REST API at [http://localhost:7070](http://localhost:7070) and told `can-serve` to proxy it to [http://localhost:8080/api](http://localhost:8080/api).
+At the beginning of this guide we set up a REST API at [http://localhost:7070](http://localhost:7070) and told `done-serve` to proxy it to [http://localhost:8080/api](http://localhost:8080/api).

 To manage the restaurant data located at [http://localhost:8080/api/restaurants](http://localhost:8080/api/restaurants), we'll create a restaurant supermodel: